Hostages safe after Texas synagogue standoff; captor dead

-COLLEYVILLE, Texas (AP) — A man held hostages for more than 10 hours Saturday at a Texas synagogue where he could be heard ranting in a livestream and demanding the release of a Pakistani neuroscientist who was convicted of trying to kill U.S. Army officers in Afghanistan.
+COLLEYVILLE, Texas (AP) — Four hostages were spared and their captor was killed, ending a 10-hour standoff at a Texas synagogue where the hostage-taker — a British national — could be heard ranting on a livestream and demanding the release of a Pakistani neuroscientist who was convicted of trying to kill U.S. Army officers in Afghanistan.

-An FBI and a police spokeswoman declined to answer questions about who shot the man.
+Video from Dallas TV station WFAA showed people running out a door of the synagogue, and then a man holding a gun opening the same door just seconds later before he turned around and closed it.
+Moments later, several rounds of gunfire could be heard, followed by the sound of an explosion.

-DeSarno said the hostage taker was specifically focused on an issue not directly connected to the Jewish community and there was no immediate indication that the man had was part of any broader plan, but DeSarno said the agency’s investigation “will have global reach.”
+DeSarno said the hostage-taker was specifically focused on an issue not directly connected to the Jewish community, and there was no immediate indication that the man was part of any broader plan.
+But DeSarno said the agency’s investigation “will have global reach.”

-Law enforcement officials who were not authorized to discuss the ongoing investigation and spoke to the AP on the condition of anonymity earlier said that the hostage-taker demanded the release of Aafia Siddiqui, a Pakistani neuroscientist suspected of having ties to al-Qaida.
-He also said he wanted to be able to speak with her, according to the officials.
-Siddiqui is in federal prison in Texas.
+Law enforcement officials who were not authorized to discuss the ongoing investigation and who spoke to The Associated Press on the condition of anonymity earlier said the hostage-taker demanded the release of Aafia Siddiqui, a Pakistani neuroscientist suspected of having ties to al-Qaida who is in a federal prison in Texas.
+He also said he wanted to be able to speak with her, according to the officials, one of whom confirmed that the hostage-taker was a British national.

 DeSarno said Saturday night that the man had been identified “but we are not prepared to release his identity or confirm his identity at this time.”

-Police were first called to the synagogue around 11 a.m. and people were evacuated from the surrounding neighborhood soon after that, FBI Dallas spokesperson Katie Chaumont said.
+Police were first called to the synagogue around 11 a.m. and people were evacuated from the surrounding neighborhood soon after that, FBI Dallas spokeswoman Katie Chaumont said.

 Shortly before 2 p.m., the man said, “You got to do something.
 I don’t want to see this guy dead.”
 Moments later, the feed cut out.
-A Meta company spokesperson later confirmed that Facebook removed the video.
+A spokesperson for Meta Platforms Inc., the corporate successor to Facebook Inc., later confirmed that Facebook had removed the video.

-Multiple people heard the hostage-taker refer to Siddiqui as his “sister” on the livestream, but Faizan Syed, the executive director of Council on American-Islamic Relations in Dallas Fort-Worth Texas, told The Associated Press that Siddiqui’s brother, Mohammad Siddiqui, was not involved.
-Syed said CAIR’s support and prayers were with the people being held in the synagogue.
+Multiple people heard the hostage-taker refer to Siddiqui as his “sister” on the livestream.
+But John Floyd, board chair for the Houston chapter of the Council on American-Islamic Relations, — the nation’s largest Muslim advocacy group — said Siddiqui’s brother, Mohammad Siddiqui, was not involved.

+“This assailant has nothing to do with Dr. Aafia, her family, or the global campaign to get justice for Dr. Aafia.
+We want the assailant to know that his actions are wicked and directly undermine those of us who are seeking justice for Dr. Aafia,” said Floyd, who also is legal counsel for Mohammad Siddiqui.
+“We have confirmed that the family member being wrongly accused of this heinous act is not near the DFW Metro area.”

 Texas resident Victoria Francis told the AP that she watched about an hour of the livestream before it cut out.
 She said she heard the man rant against America and claim he had a bomb.